-EU General Data Protection Regulation (GDPR)
+UK General Data Protection Regulation (GDPR)

-We comply with the EU General Data Protection Regulation (GDPR) which is designed to strengthen the rights of individuals regarding their personal data and seeks to unify local data protection laws.
-For more information please refer to the GDPR Privacy notice for Employees, Workers and Contractors
+We comply with the UK's Data Protection Act 2018 and the EU General Data Protection Regulation as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (SI 2019/419) (together referred to herein as GDPR) which is designed to strengthen the rights of individuals regarding their personal data and seeks to unify local data protection laws.
+For more information, please refer to the GDPR Privacy notice for Employees, Workers and Contractors.

-All staff, or third parties who act on our behalf, who process personal data must implement appropriate measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR requirements, including principles such as lawfulness. fairness and transparency, accuracy, purpose limitation, data minimisation, storage limitation, integrity and confidentiality.
-For more information please refer to the Data Privacy Standard.
+All staff, or third parties who act on our behalf, who process personal data must implement appropriate measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR requirements, including principles such as lawfulness, fairness and transparency, accuracy, purpose limitation, data minimisation, storage limitation, integrity and confidentiality.
+For more information, please refer to the Data Privacy Standard.